therobertcrocker/wayfinder/docs/mvp_roadmap.md

 **Tasks (TDD Loop):**
   - [ ] **Test Phase:** Write tests to define the expected schema for each entity.
   - [ ] **Implementation Phase:**
      - [ ] Define the database schema for each entity.
+(Locations, Factions, Assets to start)
      - [ ] Implement the schema in the database.
      - [ ] Run the tests to ensure they now pass.
   - [ ] **Refactor Phase:** Review and refactor the schema and structure code to ensure it's clean and maintainable.